Leaving Your Australian Visa Application To The Last Minute

 Unfortunately, the Department of Immigration was undertaking routine system maintenance to their systems on that particular Saturday.
 The DIBP advertised that their systems will be unavailable between 2 – 2.30 pm, but unfortunately, their systems remained unavailable for that entire weekend!

 For our client, this meant he and his family became unlawful non-citizens who were liable for detention and deportation at 12.01 am.

-The Department of Immigration were understanding in circumstances outside of our clients control, and we’re pleased to advise his visa issues have been resolved and he is no longer unlawful.
-That is, not before we'd convinced immigration department to exercise their statutory discretion in favour of our clients circumstances.
+The Department of Immigration were understanding due to circumstances outside of our client’s control, and we’re pleased to advise his visa issues have been resolved and he is no longer unlawful, but not before we convinced the immigration department to apply their statutory discretion in favour of our client’s circumstances.

 The best way to avoid becoming unlawful is to contact a Registered Migration Agent well in advance of your visa expiry.